-DEGREE PROGRAM GUIDELINES Master of Music-Collaborative Piano Performance
+DEGREE PROGRAM GUIDELINES Master of Music-Piano Performance

-The following is an explanation of the expectations and procedures for graduate students seeking the Master of Music Degree in Collaborative Piano Performance.
-The motivation behind the requirements set forth within these guidelines is the desire of the A-State Music Department to ensure that the graduates aspiring to be professional pianists and collaborators are both qualified and prepared to the highest possible level.
-These criteria pertain to piano students entering the MM in Collaborative Piano Performance program at A-State during the Spring of 2019 or thereafter.
+The following is an explanation of the expectations and procedures for graduate students seeking the Master of Music Degree in Performance whose area of concentration is piano.
+The motivation behind the requirements set forth within these guidelines is the desire of the A-State Music Department to ensure that the graduates aspiring to be professional pianists are both qualified and prepared to the highest possible level.
+These criteria pertain to piano students entering the MM in Piano Performance program at A-State during the Spring of 2019 or thereafter.